-Jadeite is rarer and hence more precious than nephrite, with Myanmar being the most important supplier of the precious gem.
-China, boasting a long history with jade and jade carving, is the largest market for jadeite.
+Jadeite jade is rarer and hence more precious than nephrite, with Myanmar being the most important resource of the precious gem.
+China, boasting a long history with jadeite and jadeite carving, is the largest market for jadeite.

 Most gem buyers associate jadeite with green colour, but get surprised upon learning that the mineral is also available in red, orange, yellow, lavender, pink, brown, black and white or even colourless.

 With colour being an essential value factor for jadeite, emerald-green jadeite, known as the imperial jade, fetches the most value on the market.
 Other highly-valued varieties with shades of green include brilliant, vivid green and apple green.
 Highly translucent or glassy variety jadeite is getting more popular as it is getting more rare this few years.

-Depending on the variation in hardness and crystal sizes, jadeite's texture can be coarse, medium, or fine.
+Depending on the variation in hardness and crystal sizes, jadeite's texture can be coarse, medium, fine and very fine.

 The price of jadeite objects also depends on the types of treatments they are subjected to during the manufacturing processes.
-Here are the jadeite object certifications you are likely to encounter in a Singapore jade shop.
+Here are the jadeite classifications you are likely to encounter in a Singapore jadeite jade shop.